BlogA State Museum Like No Other

 Our very qualified guide and interpreter in front of the "Death block" Block 11, in Auschwitz 1, the main camp made up of former Polish Army barracks.

-There are also the National exhibits, nine Blocks featuring French, Russian, Slovakian, Austrian, Roma-Sinti, Czech, Hungarian, and Belgium exhibits, plus a newer exhibit designed by the staff at Vad Yashem devoted to the Jewish victims.
-There is a wide range of techniques to these exhibits, some more successful than others.
+There are also the National exhibits, nine Blocks featuring French, Russian, Slovakian, Austrian, Roma-Sinti, Czech, Hungarian, and Belgian exhibits, plus a newer exhibit designed by the staff at Vad Yashem devoted to the Jewish victims.
+These exhibits have a wide range of techniques, some more successful than others.
 For instance, the Hungarian exhibit opened up an entire second floor of their barracks, projected photos onto the wall and created a glass boxcar for visitors to pass through for a cyanic environment.
-But the text on glass pedestals was impossible to read, and the black and white images were jumped and hard to distinguish.
-The Austrian exhibit combined rear-illuminated images of artifacts with actual one in a wonderfully curated experience.
-However, the horizontal nature of the artifact case with labels located in the back make it hard for visitors to read.
-The National exhibits require a second visit, which I made, each one is so different, some provide a greater historical scope than others.
+However, the text on glass pedestals was impossible to read, and the black and white images were jumped and hard to distinguish.
+The Austrian exhibit combined rear-illuminated images of artifacts with actual ones in a wonderfully curated experience.
+However, the horizontal nature of the artifact case with labels on the back makes it hard for visitors to read.
+The National exhibits require a second visit, which I made; each one is so different; some provide a greater historical scope than others.

 Entering the gas chamber/bunker attached to Crematorium 1, the last exhibit in the main camp before returning to the visitor center.